rajadev1629/notiphi-android-sdk/README.md

 <string name="notiphi_app_secret">APP_SECRET_GIVEN_BY_NOTIPHI_SEPARATELY</string>
 ```

-#####Set the Icons

-We provide you with a resource file (of our logo) named notiphi_notification_icon.png.
-Appropriate sized versions should be copied to drawable, drawable-hdpi,drawable-mdpi and drawable-xhdpi folder under your project’s res directory.

 If there is any doubt, feel free to have a look at the sample apps provided.

 #### Capture Event